tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 The Authors acknowledge the centrality of the work of:

-- The TDWG Framework on Data Qualilty Task Group (https://tdwg.github.io/bdq/tg1/site/) that provided the Framework for the BDQ Core tests.
+- The Biodiversity Information standards (TDWG) Framework on Data Qualilty Task Group (https://tdwg.github.io/bdq/tg1/site/) that provided the Framework for the BDQ Core Tests.
-- The TDWG Data Quality Use Case Library Task Group (https://github.com/tdwg/bdq/tree/master/tg3) for providing recommendations on use cases.
+- The Biodiversity Information standards (TDWG) Data Quality Use Case Library Task Group (https://github.com/tdwg/bdq/tree/master/tg3) for providing recommendations on use cases.
-- The TDWG Annotations Interest Group (https://github.com/tdwg/annotations) as to how the test results may be reported against records.
+- The Biodiversity Information standards (TDWG) Annotations Interest Group (https://github.com/tdwg/annotations) as to how the Test results may be reported against records.

-The terminology of BDQ Core is based primarily on the Fittness for use Framework (Viega 2016, TDWG Task Group 1, and Veiga et al. 2017) expressed as an ontology, but additional vocabularies are required for a complete description of the Tests and how to use them.
+The terminology of BDQ Core is based primarily on the Fittness for use Framework (Viega 2016, Veiga et al. 2017, Biodiversity Information standards (TDWG) Task Group 1) expressed as an ontology, but additional vocabularies are required for a complete description of the Tests and how to use them.
 See the [list of vocabularies](../vocabularies/index.md).

-BDQ Core Tests focus on values of a subset of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) composed as bdqffdq:InformationElements as inputs to the tests.
+BDQ Core Tests focus on values of a subset of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) composed as bdqffdq:InformationElements as inputs to the Tests.
 Each Test is independent, to support the mixing and matching of Tests to meet particular data quality needs and not impose a particular model of test execution on implementation frameworks.
 Tests may execute in parallel, on data records in sequence, as queries on data sets and on unique values.
 Tests are paired in that all Amendment Tests are matched with a corresponding Validation Test that assesses some aspect of data quality.
 An Amendment Test may propose improvements to term values but BDQ Core recommends that all improvements be evaluated before application.

 Some BDQ Core Tests also require reference to external data such as standard vocabularies of terms or names.